 1 Scope

-This Recommendation covers the technical requirements for an Advanced Multimedia System for NGN and other packet-switched networks.
+This Recommendation covers the technical requirements for an Advanced Multimedia System for NGN and other packet-switched networks (AMS).

-H.AMS is designed to be an open application platform, specifying the underlying communications methods and protocols, but leaving the exact implementation of the services to the end-equipment manufacturer.
+AMS is designed to be an open application platform, specifying the underlying communications methods and protocols, but leaving the exact implementation of the services to the end-equipment manufacturer.

+AMS is characterized by the following features among others:

+Flexible combination of various media for a multimedia communication session

+Decomposed architecture, namely separation of control and media processing

+Flexible use of distributed input/output devices

-In this way, H.AMS intends to enable rich-media communication between a vast array of devices, allowing users to take advantage of enabled end-points on an ad-hoc basis.
-Additionally, through interworking functions, it is intended that access to certain functions of the H.AMS infrastructure can be enabled from non-H.AMS devices and end-points.
+In this way, AMS intends to enable rich-media communication between a vast array of devices, allowing users to take advantage of enabled end-points on an ad-hoc basis.
+Additionally, through interworking functions, it is intended that access to certain functions of the AMS infrastructure can be enabled from non-AMS devices and end-points.

-H.AMS represents the user to the network as a logical entity where several facets of the communication could be split over a number of physical devices; for example, in a full audio and video conference, the video portion could be delivered on a conventional television set, whilst the audio is delivered through a mobile cellular telephone.
+AMS represents the user to the network as a logical entity where several facets of the communication could be split over a number of physical devices; for example, in a full audio and video conference, the video portion could be delivered on a conventional television set, whilst the audio is delivered through a mobile cellular telephone.

-This Recommendation describes the components of an H.AMS system.
+This Recommendation describes the components of AMS.
 This includes the AMS Assemblage, Devices, Application Servers, Service Nodes and the Container comprising three elements; the Application Registry, the Orchestration Manager and Transport Agent.
 Control messages and procedures within this Recommendation define how these components communicate.
 Detailed descriptions of these components are contained in clause 6.

 2 References